Canadian Marketing Code of Ethics & Standards

 N1 Broadcast, Including Direct Response Television and Infomercials

-Marketers and their agencies should consult Advertising Standards Canada, the Canadian Association of Broadcasters and the Television Bureau of Canada for detailed guidance about the development and clearance of commercials, infomercials and public service announcements.
+Marketers and their agencies should consult Advertising Standards Canada and thinktv Clearance for detailed guidance about the development and clearance of commercials, infomercials and public service announcements.

 N1.1 Misrepresentation: Marketers must not employ presentations likely to mislead the average consumer or businesse that the presentation is news, information, public service or entertainment programming.
 (Product placement within entertainment programming is acceptable.)